 |Minimum Stay||5 nights|

-• COZO FANTU • The former shepherd’s hit in the Carpathian meadows provides only basic convenience, but lots of fresh mountain air for stressed lungs.
+• COZO FANTU • The former shepherd’s hut in the Carpathian meadows provides only basic convenience, but lots of fresh mountain air for stressed lungs.
 A spring originates a stone’s throw away, the trees hang heavy with cherries, and you can get cheese or milk from the shepherd next door.
-A perfect mountain holiday for lovers of unspoiled nature at the edge of civilization.
-And a good choice for those who want to spice up their experience with a pinch of Romanian serenity.
+A perfect log cabin holiday for lovers of unspoiled nature on the edge of civilization.
+And a good choice for those who want to enrich their experience with a pinch of Transylvanian serenity.

-The blockhouse consists of a terrace, a kitchen, and a bedroom with a large pedestal bed that comfortably accommodates four people.
-Facilities include pots and pans, plenty of blankets, hand and dish towels, kerosene lamps, a gas bottle with cooker, a grill, washing bowl and bucket, water cans, wood and an ax, toilet paper, dish soap and a sponge, soap, matches, salt and sugar.
+The log home consists of a terrace, a kitchen, and a bedroom with a large pedestal bed that comfortably accommodates four people.
+Facilities include pots and pans, plenty of blankets, hand and dish towels, candles, a gas bottle with cooker, barbeque and a tripod, washing bowl and bucket, water cans, wood and an ax, toilet paper, dish soap and a sponge, soap, matches, salt and sugar.
 Cooking is done either with the gas burner, on the stove in the kitchen, or on the fire pit in front of the hut.

-Trade the shower for washing with spring water.
+• Trade in the shower for washing with spring water.

-The cottage is registered on Google Maps, and from us you receive the currently best hiking map of the Cindrel Mountains.
-Anyway, you will not get lost for you are not alone in the mountains.
-Among other hikers, on every second hill you'll meet a shepherd leaning on his cane.
+The mountain cabin is registered on Google Maps (search for "Carpathian log cabin Romania"), and from us you will receive the best current hiking map of the Cindrel Mountains.
+In any case, you will not get lost up there beause you're not alone in the Carpathians.
+Next to other hikers, you'll find a shepherd leaning on his cane on every other hill.

-High meadows, forested mountains and the vastness of the valleys, as far as the eye can see.
-Wooden huts and shelters, sheep, cows, and horses.
+Alpine meadows, proud mountains and the vastness of the valleys, stretch for as far as the eye can see, dotted by wooden huts and shelters, sheep, cows, and horses.
 This is a great starting point for hikes to the mountain lake at Gura Raului and further up into the mountains.
-Or simply lie down on a hillside, chew on a blade of grass and let the thoughts drift...
+Or just simply lie down on a hillside, chew on a blade of grass and let your thoughts drift...

 • Basement, barn, spring, outhouse